-Objective Description Current state Benefits of partnering with athletics The sport will better demonstrate the benefits of partnering with athletics as the number one Olympic sport, with world-leading levels of reputation and governance.
+Objective Description Current stat Benefits of partnering with athletics The sport will better demonstrate the benefits of partnering with athletics as the number one Olympic sport, with world-leading levels of reputation and governance.
 It will promote itself as the most equal, inclusive and diverse sport, and best form of activity to deliver health and wellbeing benefits to the global population.
-KPI: All MFs to have promoted at least one World Athletics campaign per annum iation with the spor tter promotion of exist MF and Area support and sustainability The partnership between World Athletics and the Areas and MFs will be re-aligned, acknowledging a one-size-fits all approach is not applicable due to the wide array of resources and capabilities.
-The more flexible approach will support capacity building and encourage greater proactivity to secure partnerships at a local level to promote self-sustainability and to grow the collective pot and maximise impact.
-KPI: New development model and funding and support structure in place in 2022 The most topical provided to them addressing inequality a STRONG and the support me echanisms Host cities The sport - through the global network of Area Associations and MFs - will be better positioned to appeal to potential hosts for events at all levels, whether national, regional or global, demonstrating the economic, social, health and wellbeing benefits of hosting.
-KPI: Increase in number of host cities expressing interest in hosting Area championships across MFs • . nd private) were cited ad corporate partners. ges to hosting Broadcast partners All rights holding organisations in the sport should be positioned to maximise the value, promotion and coverage of broadcast rights for leading athletics events, particularly regional or global.
-KPI: Increase in broadcast reach and engagement for the sport of 10% by 2025 and 50% by 2030 er to access.
-Public i nere should be more minterest in events was • Data and insights for partnerships We will improve how we collate and store data so that we can utilise it to increase the attractiveness of our sport to commercial and non-commercial partners.
-KPI: Framework in place by 2023 and communicated to Areas and MFs Data, or lack then weak eof, was considered AVERAGE I a major challenge in a strong attracting partners EXCELLEN
+KPI: All MFs to have promoted at least one World Athletics campaign per annum WEAK ng popularity, 'betta ation with the sport ort.
+MF and Area support and sustainability The partnership between World Athletics and the Areas and MFs will be re-aligned, acknowledging a one-size-fits all approach is not applicable due to the wide array of resources and capabilities.
+The more flexible approach will support capacity building and encourage greater proactivity to secure partnerships at a local level to promote self- sustainability and to grow the collective pot and maximise impact.
+KPI: New development model and funding and support structure in place in 2022 The most topical is provided to them. weak ssue for MFs was ac AVERAGE Host cities The sport - through the global network of Area Associations and MFs - will be better positioned to appeal to potential hosts for events at all levels, whether national, regional or global, demonstrating the economic, social, health and wellbeing benefits of hosting.
+KPI: Increase in number of host cities expressing interest in hosting Area championships across MFs POOR Public interest and events by host citie WEAK funding (public and es, government and • Broadcast partners All rights holding organisations in the sport should be positioned to maximise the value, promotion and coverage of broadcast rights for leading athletics events, particularly regional or global.
+KPI: Increase in broadcast reach and engagement for the sport of 10% by 2025 and 50% by 2030 from fans is that the to access.
+Public in ts.
+Data and insights for partnerships We will improve how we collate and store data so that we can utilise it to increase the attractiveness of our sport to commercial and non-commercial partners.
+KPI: Framework in place by 2023 and communicated to Areas Data, or lack thereo weak of, was considered a average a major challenge